7469626F/arduino-based-obstacle-avoidance-with-ardupilot/README.md

 # ardupilot setup

-Ardupilot needs to be setup in a way that it will use mavlink as a source fro the ranging data.
+Ardupilot needs to be setup in a way that it will use mavlink as a source for the ranging data.

 AVOID_ENABLE = 7     (all)

 PRX_TYPE = 2     (mavlink)

 I my case the arduino is hooked up to serial 2.
-Ay free serial port that has no will do the trick but avoid sbus specific serial ports since those may have a hardware inverter.
+Any free serial port will do the trick but avoid sbus specific serial ports since those may have a hardware inverter.
 The baud rate needs to match the baud rate that is defined in the arduino script.

 SERIAL2_PROTOCOL = 2     (mavlink2)